UWNETLAB/metaknowledge/documentation/index.md

 ##<a name="Installing"></a>Installation

-_metaknowledge_ has two distributions the simplest is found under the release branch of the [git repo](https://github.com/networks-lab/metaknowledge/tree/release).
-This can be installed the usual way with pip
+_metaknowledge_ has two distributions.
+The simplest is found under the release branch of the [git repo](https://github.com/networks-lab/metaknowledge/tree/release), which can be installed the usual way with pip:

 {% highlight bash %}
 pip3 install metaknowledge
 {% endhighlight %}

-The second version is at the master branch on [_Github_](https://github.com/networks-lab/metaknowledge) and comes with extra documents and resources for teaching.
+The second version is at the master branch on [_Github_](https://github.com/networks-lab/metaknowledge).
+It comes with extra documents and resources for teaching.

 The [download](https://github.com/networks-lab/metaknowledge/archive/master.zip) from _Github_ includes a customized [_Vagrant_](https://www.vagrantup.com) file that installs _metaknowledge_ and other useful _Python_ libraries into a virtual machine.
 It is the easiest way of getting _metaknowledge_ working if you are not familiar with _Python_.

 ##Install with Vagrant

-The _Vagrant_ method is intended for students and those not familiar with _Python_ it creates a virtual machine with _metaknowledge_ installed, as well as the _Python_ scientific stack _numpy_, _scipy_ and _matplotlib_ as well a series of iPython notebooks for teaching people to use _metaknowledge_ and _Python_.
+The _Vagrant_ method is intended for students and anyone not familiar with _Python_ it creates a virtual machine with _metaknowledge_ installed, as well as the _Python_ scientific stack _numpy_, _scipy_ and _matplotlib_ and a series of iPython notebooks for teaching _metaknowledge_ and _Python_.
+Some notebooks are more complete than others.

-The instructions for those familiar with the command line use the advanced instructions otherwise use the Student Install.
+The instructions for those familiar with the command line use the advanced instructions.
+Otherwise, it is probably best to use the student install.

 ###<a name="Students">Student Install

-First you need to install [_Vagrant_](https://www.vagrantup.com/downloads.html) and [_VirtualBox_](https://www.virtualbox.org/wiki/Downloads) before you can install _metaknowledge_.
+First, you need to install [_Vagrant_](https://www.vagrantup.com/downloads.html) and [_VirtualBox_](https://www.virtualbox.org/wiki/Downloads).
+You need to do this before you can install _metaknowledge_.

 Once _Vagrant_ and _VirtualBox_ are installed, download [_metaknowledge_](https://github.com/networks-lab/metaknowledge/archive/master.zip).
 Unzip the file.
-If you are unable to, download [_7-Zip_](http://www.7-zip.org/) and use it.
+If you are unable to unzip the file, download [_7-Zip_](http://www.7-zip.org/).

-Open the directory _metaknowledge_ then go to the vagrant subdirectory.
-If you are using windows double click on win\_run or if you are using a Macintosh double click on mac\_run, if you are using Linux use linux\_run.
+Open the directory _metaknowledge_ and go to the vagrant subdirectory.
+Depending on your operating system, double click either: win\_run, mac\_run, or linux\_run.

 A window should pop up and say something like: